rocicorp/replicache/README.md

 }
 ```

-To authenticate users, use the `Authorization` HTTP header as normal.
+The key/value pairs you return are up to you — Replicache just makes sure they get to the client.

+#### Authentication

+Most applications return a Client View that is specific to the calling user.
+Replicache supports sending user credentials through the standard `Authorization` HTTP header.

 ### Step 3: Test Downstream Sync

-You can simulate the client syncing downstream with curl.
+You can simulate the client syncing downstream with `curl`.

 First start a development diff-server: